 If you’d like another option outside of mobile payment services to improve the mobile checkout experience, consider a quick payment button.
-Customers can use a quick payment button can if they provide you with their credit card, billing, and shipping information prior to checking out.
+Customers can use a quick payment button if they provide you their credit card, billing, and shipping information prior to checking out.
 All of the cardholder data is tokenized—this is the only thing you would save to the customer’s account.
 When the customer chooses quick payment at checkout, they will be required to provide the three-digit security code on the back of their debit or credit card.
 At this point, the retailer is matching the security code hash with the tokenized credit card information.

 Quick payment is the same process on the backend as a standard payment process.
 All it’s doing is taking a few steps out of the checkout funnel for the shopper.